qmk/qmk_firmware/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] New behavior

 ## Description
-A few sentances describing what it is that you'd like to see.
+A few sentences describing what it is that you'd like to see.
 Additional information (such as links to spec sheets, licensing info, other related issues or PR's, etc) would be helpful.